 DDM owns 100% of the shares in the local legal entities holding the leasing portfolios.
 However, for each investment there is a co-investor holding a majority stake in the leasing portfolio, and therefore DDM does not control the investment as the co-investor has significant rights which if exercised could block decisions related to relevant activities to collect the portfolios.
 The economic substance of the investments are the underlying portfolios of loans.
-As a result, the underlying assets which represent other long-term receivables from investments are recognized in the financial statements.
+As a result, the underlying assets which represent other long-term receivables from investments are recognized in proportion to DDM's share of the rights to the leasing portfolio in the financial statements.
 The receivables are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, adjusted for revaluation and impairment.
 The fair value of 100% of the equity is immaterial, and therefore equity accounting is not carried out.